Vatoth/PSU_2016_42sh/README.md

 # PSU_2016_42sh

-A shell like TCSH made at Epitech in 2017
+A shell like TCSH with some cools colors

 ### Prerequisites